Giacomo (horse): Stud record

 After the Breeders' Cup, it was announced that Giacomo would be retired to stud at Adena Springs in Kentucky.

 In November 2015, Oakhurst Thoroughbreds announced Giacomo would stand at stud at their facility in Newberg, Oregon, making Giacomo the second Kentucky Derby winner to stand at stud in Oregon (along with Grindstone.)

+As of January 3, 2024, Giacomo had sired 12 stakes winners from 431 foals of racing age, as per The Jockey Club data.